 - 1 tsp arrowroot

-- 50 g blackberries
+- 100 g blackberries crushed

-Spoon the puree into your dishes and set aside to cool to room temperature, a delicate film will set on the surface.
+Once thickened to a soft jam-type consistency, spoon the puree into your dishes and set aside to cool to room temperature, a delicate film will set on the surface.

-In a bowl measure out the yogurt and blackberries and stir to combine, how much you stir is totally up to you; less will result in a rippled effect, more will turn the yogurt a beautiful purple.
+Now add your crushed blackberries and stir to combine, how much you stir is totally up to you; less will result in a rippled effect, more will turn the fool a beautiful purple.